 We have argued that the primary function of the jak-relative is recognitional.
 This means that the speaker helps the hearer identify the referent of the head NP by highlighting its property which is evident - in one way or another - to the hearer.
-There is no straightforward way to prove that the demonstratives that head the jak-relative is of the recognitional kind (beyond native speaker intuition).
+There is no straightforward way to prove that the demonstratives that head the jak-relative are of the recognitional kind (beyond native speaker intuition).
 Yet, there are two kinds of suggestive evidence that we would like to put forth in support of our claim.

-First, in our spoken corpus of of jak- and co-relatives (2629 tokens in total), we have identified 19 instances where the NP modified by the relative is an argument or adjunct of the verbs pamatovat/vzpomenout (si) 'remember [state/inchoative]' or $p\check{r}ipomenout$ 'remind'.
+First, in our spoken corpus of jak- and co-relatives (2629 tokens in total), we have identified 19 instances where the NP modified by the relative is an argument or adjunct of the verbs pamatovat/vzpomenout (si) 'remember [state/inchoative]' or $p\check{r}ipomenout$ 'remind'.
 While this is not a very high frequency, it is notable that 12 of these 19 cases are jak-relatives.
 This indicates a preference for using a jak-relative in case 'remembering' or 'reminding' is at issue; note that there are nearly 4 times as many co-relatives than jak-relatives in our sample, so the null hypothesis would expect only about 5 jak-relatives in the minisample of 19 relatives.

 The other piece of indirect evidence for the recognitional nature of jak-relatives is the frequency of demonstratives used within the relative clause.
-Consider the jak-relative in (47), which contains three additional demonstratives.25 The use of these demonstratives is not motivated semantically: the NPs that they modify are proper names - the name of an institution and the name of a city quarter - so their reference is clearly settled.
+Consider the jak-relative in (47), which contains three additional demonstratives.
+The use of these demonstratives is not motivated semantically: the NPs that they modify are proper names - the name of an institution and the name of a city quarter - so their reference is clearly settled.
 Instead, the demonstratives are used for recognitional reasons - to remind the hearer that he has heard about these aspects of the offer - and thereby reinforce the recognitional character of the whole jak-relative (and the demonstrative it is headed by).

-(47) mně se tam hrozně líbila fakt ta nabídka jak byla teďka v tom me REFL there a.lot liked really DEM offer how.C was now in DEM.SG.M v tý Akademii věd někde v tý Krči in DEM.SG.F academy sciences somewhere in DEM Krč
+(47) mně se tam hrozně líbila fakt ta nabídka jak byla teďka v tom me REFL there a.lot liked really DEM offer how.C was now in DEM.SG.M v tý Akademii věd někde v tý Krči in DEM.SG.F academy sciences somewhere in DEM Krč 'I really liked this [job] offer, which was recently [announced] in the Academy of Sciences somwhere in Krč'